f279801/google-translate/README.md

 the translation.
 You can use any other suitable program.
 If you use Windows please download and unpack `mplayer` and add its path (directory) to to the system PATH variable.
-Please note that translation listening is not available if `google-translate-output-destination` is set to `echo-area` or `pop-up`.
+Please note that translation listening is only available if `google-translate-output-destination` is set to `nil`, i.e: popup buffer.

 The variable `google-translate-pop-up-buffer-set-focus` determines whether window (buffer) with translation gets focus when it pop